-Last week the paper ran a column dents new to the district are encouraged to attend the orientation with their parents.
-Class schedules will be distributed to students at this time, important high school information will be discussed and students will tour the high school facilities. -English proverb Huddleston DRAWING \$50 in Groceries Saturday, 5:00 p.m.
+aged to attend the orientation with

+their parents.
+Class schedules will be

+distributed to students at this time,

+important high school information

+will be discussed and students will

+-English proverb

+Huddleston DRAWING \$50 in Groceries Saturday,

+5:00 p.m.

 HUDDLESTON'S GROCERY

 SPECIALS GOOD EVERY DAY: Thurs July 20th Thru Wed.
 July 26th OPEN Mon.-Sat.
 7:00 a.m.-7:00 p.m.
 SUNDAY 9:30 a.m.-6:30 p.m.
+632-5624 BOGATA

-BOGATA 632-5624 7 Days A Week
+7 Days A Week

 We Honor Manufacturers COUPONS

 PILGRIMS BREADED CHICKEN TENDERS